sososkxksodkd/Amogus/README.md

             continue
         end

-        -- SCHRITT 5: Impel Guards farmen
+        -- SCHRITT 5 & 7: Impel Guards farmen (50-STUD RADAR)
-        if _G.ImpelState == "Guards" then
+        if _G.ImpelState == "Guards" or _G.ImpelState == "PostLabyrinthGuards" then
             local npcsFolder = Workspace:FindFirstChild("NPCs")
             if not npcsFolder then continue end

             local guards = {}
             for _, v in pairs(npcsFolder:GetChildren()) do
-                if v.Name:find("Impel Guard") then
+                if v.Name:find("Impel Guard") or v.Name:find("Guard") then
                     local gHum = v:FindFirstChildOfClass("Humanoid")
+                    local gRoot = v:FindFirstChild("HumanoidRootPart")
-                    if gHum and gHum.Health > 0 then
+                    if gHum and gRoot and gHum.Health > 0 then
+                        -- RADAR CHECK: Nur wenn innerhalb von 50 Studs if (gRoot.Position - root.Position).Magnitude <= 50 then
                             table.insert(guards, v)
+                        end
                     end
                 end
             end